THE NATION CLASSROOM

 EXAMPLES of supporting arguments that could be derived from documents:

-Document 5/Harris-Lacewell: In addition to demonstrating a change in white attitudes, Obama’s election gave many African Americans feel that their contributions to the nation had been acknowledged.
+Document 5/Harris-Lacewell: In addition to demonstrating a change in white attitudes, Obama’s election gave many African -Americans the feeling that their contributions to the nation had been acknowledged.
 Obama’s election did not remotely deal a death blow to racism—but it did provide a model, and an impetus, for a different future for black-white relations in the US.

 Here are examples from the documents that a student might offer that would fit the question: